 SCO (Santa Cruz Operation) UNIX / OpenServer /Xenix

 These things cost a ton of money to print with.
 If you need to print on photo paper, these are your only choice, sadly.
 If you're doing regular printouts and a lot of them, a laser printer is going to be a much better choice for a business environment.
-We will sell an ink printer to a client that asks for it, but with a warning.
+We do not sell ink printers.

 This is similar to ink printing, where you have a printer, fax, and scanner in one unit.
 If the scanning head breaks, you now have just a printer.
 If the printing quits working, then all you have is a scanner/copier, and send-only fax.
-These are fine for home use when the volume is low and you need to save space.
 We have clients of a decade that have been through five of these in one spot.
+We consider these to be "throw-away" devices unless they're large workgroup or enterprise sized and come with a maintenance agreement from a printing specialty company.

 DSL style broadband